Independent foundations-of-physics research institute

 New to QDL?

-Canonical QDL Program Roadmap
+QDL Program Roadmap and Supporting Architecture

 Scope note: the roadmap frames QDL as a structural-admissibility program, not a completed unification theory.
 It distinguishes definitions, reconstructions, ansatz-level hypotheses, audits, residuals, and theorem targets so that QDL can be evaluated by explicit claim status and reproducible validation paths.

-New Program Milestone: The QDC Completion Theorem
+Completion-Theorem Spine: The QDC Completion Theorem

 June 2026: The QDL program has reached a new theorem-status milestone: The QDC Completion Theorem: Matter-Basis Minimality, Three-Family Automorphism, Charged-Lepton Closure, and Gravitational Recurrence in the Quantized Dimensional Ledger .